Suvi1301/web3-calyptus-sol/README.md

 - Build an android mobile DApp to allow users to make a digital Waffle on Solana using Kotlin and Anchor
 - Building a Dex with HXRO Network
 - Building a Lending and Borrowing platform using Anchor in Rust
-- Building a Telegram Trading bot utilising webhooks written in python.
+- Building a Telegram Trading bot utilising Helius webhooks written in python to listen to on-chain events and parse that data, built a functional trading api with complex portfolio positioning and management processes in a decentralized on-chain derivatives exchange, and integrated it all in a simple to use Telegram Bot Interface.
 Using Dexterity to write the bot in Node.js